-- 1. To agree the corporate plan as recommended by cabinet which incorporates the amended resolutions from the meeting of scrutiny committee held on 3 February 2022. - 2.
+- 1. To consider the recommendations of the Scrutiny Committee with respect the draft Corporate Plan 2022-26 and determine any required amendments. - 2.
+Subject to amendments agreed, to recommend the Corporate Plan 2022-26 to Council for approval. - 3.
 To agree to move reporting of progress against the Covid-19 Recovery Plan to an annual occurrence alongside the Corporate Plan annual progress report (as detailed on page 9 of the draft Corporate Plan under 'Annual review').